-Latest episode of ‘the Falcon and the Winter Soldier’ involves massive Bitcoin bounty By Cointelegraph - Up News Info
+Latest episode of ‘The Falcon and the Winter Soldier’ involves massive Bitcoin bounty By Cointelegraph - Up News Info

 The Falcon and the Winter Soldier, a new Marvel Cinematic Universe show on the Disney+ streaming platform, incorporated a (BTC) bounty into its newest episode.

-In episode three, “Power Broker,” one of the characters receives a text message which reads: “Selby dead. ₿1K BOUNTY for her killers.”
-The reference, which drops around the narrative’s half way mark, is timely given Bitcoin’s ongoing bull market.
-At time of publication, 1,000 BTC equals approximately $58.8 million USD.
+In episode three, “Power Broker,” one of the characters receives a text message that reads: “Selby dead. ₿1K BOUNTY for her killers.”
+The reference, which drops around the narrative’s halfway mark, is timely given Bitcoin’s ongoing bull market.
+At the time of publication, 1,000 BTC equals approximately $58.8 million USD.

 Fusion Media or anyone involved with Fusion Media will not accept any liability for loss or damage as a result of reliance on the information including data, quotes, charts and buy/sell signals contained within this website.
 Please be fully informed regarding the risks and costs associated with trading the financial markets, it is one of the riskiest investment forms possible.